 College for Adults | Henrietta Schmoll School of Health

 Are you interested in preparing for a high-demand health career and fulfilling a crucial role in cancer patients’ recovery?
-Consider becoming a credentialed radiation therapist in the growing field of radiation oncology.
+Consider St. Kate's radiation therapy program — you can become a credentialed radiation therapist in the growing field of radiation oncology.

-Classes meet: Full-time on weekdays for major courses; evenings, weekends, and online for other courses
+Classes meet: Full time on weekdays on our St. Paul, Minnesota campus for major courses; evenings, weekends, and online for other courses

 Time to completion: 12 months